Discover the truth about home security systems: Do they truly deter crime? Unveiling insights from experts and criminals.

 A floodlight camera is a type of outdoor wireless camera.
 It uses motion sensors to detect potential suspicious activity outside your home at night.
 Whenever the camera senses somebody moving near your property, it activates a large light that illuminates your yard.

 A floodlight has two main purposes.
 First, it makes it easier for the camera to record quality images.
 It also startles criminals, making them think twice about coming near your home.
-Floodlight cameras can come in both wireless and wired models.
+Floodlight cams can come in both wireless and wired models.
 Wired models will usually require professional installation.

 Video doorbells